ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 => How do I Play sometimes on Battle.net when PlugY is installed ?
 PlugY automatically disables features on realm.
 But it's always recommended to disable any third software when you go on realm.
-Note : When bigStash is enabled, you must restart D2 for play in single/multi/open after playing in closed Bnet (and vice versa).
+Note: When bigStash is enabled, you must restart D2 for play in single/multi/open after playing in closed Bnet (and vice versa).
-Tips : Make a shorcut and add -skiptobnet at the of the "target" field for directly go to Battle.net.
+Tips: Make a shorcut and add -skiptobnet at the of the "target" field for directly go to Battle.net.

 => What do I do if I have an error like "Bad Generic File" on loading a new Character ?